Many of these programs and services fulfill court-ordered sentencing for education or community service.

 We believe that violence is taught, not inherited.
 Therefore, we believe people can change for the better.

-This 26-week long program works to untangle damaging behaviors and replace them with positive ones.
+This 26-week long program is led by a qualified instructor, and works to untangle damaging behaviors and replace them with positive ones.

 Topics cover physical and emotional abuse because sometimes words can be even more damaging than violence.
 Participants will explore how their relationships with those in their past impact their behaviors today.